General Information about the TUCG

 The Towson University Color Guard is a contemporary, corps-style color guard with voicing that comprises of flag, rifle, and sabre, with dance influence.
 The World Famous Towson University Marching Band learns just one field show each fall season which allows the entire visual presentation of the ensemble, including the color guard, to explore substantial artistry and content.

 Membership in the color guard section of the marching band is open to all Towson University students who have previous experience in their high school’s contemporary color guard.
-An audition process will occur during the summer practices.
-If you are unable to attend a summer rehearsal, you must provide an audition tape.
+An audition process occurs at the beginning of May and extends during the summer clinics.
+If you are unable to attend a summer clinic, you must provide an audition tape.
 All color guard members must be able to provide a certain degree of ability in regards to basic skills in flag and dance.
-More information will occur in a video that will be provided in late spring.
 The main qualities needed to be a member of the Towson University Color Guard is an open mind, a strong work ethic, and a desire to be part of an energized organization!

 Whether students are in the color guard, brass section, woodwind section, or percussion section, all members of the band enjoy the same privileges and benefits of membership.
 This includes scholarships and class credit.
 More information can be found through the Marching Band link of the website in places such as Prospective Members.

 After the marching band season, TUMB Color Guard members have the opportunity to participate in the winter guard season.
-The Towson University Winter Guard is a member of the KIDA (Keystone Indoor Drill Association), TIA (Tournament of Indoor Association), and WGI (Winter Guard International) circuits.
-The TUWG competes in local KIDA shows, TIA, WGI Regionals, and WGI World Championships in Dayton, Ohio.
-The winter guard program is open to anyone between the ages of 17-22 years of age.
+The Winter Guard is a modern/contemporary style, competitive performance ensemble that incorporates thematic storytelling in its performances.
+The TUWG is a member of the KIDA (Keystone Indoor Drill Association), TIA (Tournament Indoor Association), and WGI (Winter Guard International) circuits. and competes in local KIDA and TIA shows, WGI Regionals, and WGI World Championships in Dayton, Ohio.
+The winter guard program has the same audition process and philosophy as the fall color guard and is open to anyone between the ages of 17-22 years of age.

 If you have any questions regarding the Towson University Color Guard, please email email@example.com